shinyshoes404/traffic-man/README.md

 ### Testing
  - Run the suite of unit tests and record test coverage with `coverage run --source=src -m unittest discover -v -s tests/unit`
+ - Run the suite of integration tests and add coverage results to those captured during the unit test execution with `coverage run -a --source=src -m unittest discover -v -s tests/integration`
  - Generate an html report to see which modules and lines have test coverage by running the command `coverage html`
      - You can now navigate to the htmlcov directory that was created, and open the index.html file in your browser to see a report of test coverage and which lines of code still need to be covered (highlighted in red).
  - The .gitlab-ci.yml file included in this project is used to automate testing accross multiple environments on a private Gitlab server.
 This file could be modified for use on your own Gitlab server or gitlab.com, but will have no effect on Github.